ml-dev-bench/ml-dev-bench/README.md

 - Support for multiple runtime environments (Local, Docker, E2B)
 - Comprehensive metrics tracking and reporting
 - Integration with LiteLLM and LangChain
-- Configurable task-based evaluation system
+- Configurable task-based evaluation system using Hydra
+- Support for parameter sweeps and multi-run evaluations

 ## Features